-Our STEAM Program is poised to form partnerships with rural, regional leaders and schools in Ghana, West Africa, to introduce STEAM fundamentals to rural Ghana students, from elementary to college level.
-Our goal is to empower the underserved, underprivileged, and technologically impoverished students through STEAM education with the hope of training them to fill the void of technology opportunities around the world.
+Our STEAM Program is poised to form partnerships with rural, regional leaders and schools in Africa and the United States, to introduce STEAM fundamentals to students from elementary to college level.
+Our mission for our S.T.E.A.M.
+Exchange program is to empower the underserved, underprivileged, and technologically impoverished students in the United States and Africa through STEAM education with the hope of training them to fill the void of technology opportunities in their community.

 In a study of out-of-school children in Ghana with UNICEF, Brendan J. Rigby concluded, “Many rural schools are without electricity or the necessary resources to adequately teach ICT, and enable students to effectively learn [this] as a subject,” he tweeted.
 “There are far more pressing issues within [Ghana’s education] system — equity, literacy, numeracy, inclusion, and achievement.”